REUNION DES GASTRONOMES

 You will need to complete the application form, which also includes:

-- the name and contact details of one industry professional that can support your application.
+the name and contact details of one other industry professional that can support your application.

 You must also submit your up-to-date Curriculum Vitae (CV).

 The application form can be downloaded from RDG Award Application-Form Your Name 2023

-The application form is a PDF document.
-You can download it and save it to your device with your name as the name of the document.
+The application form is a document in PDF.
+Please download this and save it to your device, with your name included in the title of the document.
 You can then open it and fill it in.
-The form needs to be opened in a PDF reader – if you do not have the a PDF reader you can download the free Acrobat Reader DC at: https://acrobat.adobe.com/uk/en/acrobat/pdf-reader.html
+The form needs to be opened in a PDF reader – if you do not have a PDF reader you can download the free Acrobat Reader DC at: https://acrobat.adobe.com/uk/en/acrobat/pdf-reader.html

 What are the rules?